Postgraduate Factfile: LLM in Legal Practice LLM

 Application and Selection

-Tuition fees for home and EU students for the academic year 2013-2014 are £1,920.
-Tuition fees for international students for the academic year 2013-2014 are £2,420.
+Tuition fees for International students for the academic year 2014-2015 are £2,420.
 Students residing in the Isle of Man, Guernsey and Jersey are classified as international students for fee purposes.

 Securing funding is one of the main hurdles you may have to face when considering Postgraduate study.
 However there is help available and you may be able to apply for funding from the sources below.